Quantum-corrected black hole thermodynamics from the gravitational path integral: The ensemble-averaged theory

 Now, let us consider the following physical setup, as illustrated in Fig. \ref{ensembleT}.
 Given an asymptotically AdS cavity with a fixed ensemble temperature $T_{\text{E}}$, if the whole system is in equilibrium, what bulk geometries can be filled for a given bulk gravity?
 The semi-classical results are well-known.
 For bulk Einstein-Hilbert gravity, the answer is the famous Hawking-Page transition \cite{Hawking:1982dh}; when charges are included, there can be phase transitions between large and small black holes \cite{Chamblin:1999hg,Chamblin:1999tk,Kastor:2009wy,Dolan:2011xt,Kubiznak:2012wp}.

 The semi-classical results are far from enough.
 We have only considered fixed on-shell bulk configurations, which are too monotonous and dull.
 It is natural to include more off-shell geometries in the phase space, when one wants to explore a little bit of the quantum gravitational effect of the black hole system.
 In this paper, we mainly focus on the system with given ensemble temperature $T_\text{E}$, charge $Q$, and pressure $P\propto \Lambda$.
 Inspired by the black hole free energy landscape proposal \cite{Li:2020khm,Li:2020nsy,Li:2020spm,Yang:2021ljn,Li:2021vdp,Li:2022oup,Li:2022yti,Li:2022ylz}, the most important off-shell ingredients that should be included in the phase space are geometries of different sizes, shown in Fig. \ref{ensembleT}.
+The use of $r_\hh$ as the label of the off-shell configurations is a collective-variable approximation.
+This approximation is motivated by the fact that the small/large black hole phase transition is primarily characterized by the black hole size.
+The horizon radius distinguishes the relevant thermodynamic branches and therefore serves as a natural order parameter for the phase structure studied below.
+We do not claim that this reduced description exhausts the full gravitational path integral.
+Rather, the free energy landscape captures the dominant saddle structure of the gravitational path integral by connecting the relevant on-shell and nearby off-shell black hole configurations through the horizon radius collective coordinate.
+Recent off-shell thermodynamic studies further support using the horizon radius as a natural parameter for black-hole branches and stability analysis~\cite{Hao:2026cco}.
 Alternatively, one can interpret it as a black hole with a quantum width \cite{Marolf:2003bb,Marolf:2018ldl}.
 Then the question left is how to evaluate the weight of those gravitational configurations in the phase space.

 The Euclidean path integral method provides a natural way to evaluate the density matrix and a statistical interpretation of thermodynamics.
 For scalar fields, the density matrix and partition function can be derived through the Euclidean path integral, imitating the scattering amplitude formula, we have \bea \bra{\phi_b}e^{-\beta H}\ket{\phi_a}=\int_{\phi(\textbf{x},0)=\phi_a(\textbf{x})}^{\phi(\textbf{x},\beta)=\phi_b(\textbf{x})}[\mathcal{D} \phi]~ e^{-I_{\text{E}}}\,, \eea and \bea Z_{\phi}=\sum_{\phi}\bra{\phi}e^{-\beta H}\ket{\phi}=\int_{\text{periodic}}[\mathcal{D} \phi]~ e^{-I_{\text{E}}}\,, \eea with Euclidean action $I_\text{E}$ and periodic $\tau$ direction.
 The representation implies that the weight of each state can be evaluated through the path integral, as far as the Euclidean action can be evaluated.